 Mother & Son Special - Saturday, May 7

 Ride a Historic Train Car

-If trains aren’t the first thing that come to mind when you think of the fall and winter holidays, you’ve obviously never been to the North Alabama Railroad Museum just outside Huntsville in the Chase community.
+If trains aren’t the first thing that comes to mind when you think of the Rocket City, you’ve obviously never been to the North Alabama Railroad Museum just outside Huntsville in the Chase community.
 And you should.

 First of all, they have a train.
 That you can ride.
 It’s not uncommon for Americans today to have never had the chance to ride a train, and that’s particularly true for children.
 If you’re in that category, or you have a child that would enjoy the experience of riding a train (OK, that clause really could have just stopped at “a child), this is your chance.

 And the North Alabama Railroad Museum offers a perfect first-time train ride – or a perfect experience for someone wanting to ride a train again without a lot of hassle.
 There’s no waiting at a station for a late train to show up, the rides are a reasonable length ranging from about half an hour to an hour (a ten-mile round trip), and at the end, you are right back where you started.